-Saint Lucia, like most of the other member countries of the OECD continue to report increasing trends in economic losses due to disasters from natural hazards such as hurricanes and climate related extreme events (these affect population, the environment and ultimately the economy).
-The island is also quite susceptible to the vagaries of international trade, exogenous economic and financial shocks.
+Saint Lucia, like most of the other member countries of the Organisation for Economic Cooperation and Development (OECD) continue to report increasing trends in economic losses due to disasters from natural hazards such as hurricanes and climate related extreme events (these affect population, the environment and ultimately the economy).
+The island is also quite susceptible to the vagaries of international trade, and exogenous economic and financial shocks.
 Hence economic loss risks can be further increased as a result of economic development pathways.
-The need to implement risk management strategies aimed at adaptation to climate change and reducing the impacts of disasters is thus critical for protecting health and safety, in terms of human life, livelihoods and the country's natural resources.
+The implementation of risk management strategies aimed at adaptation to climate change and reducing the impacts of disasters is thus critical for protecting health and safety, in terms of human life, livelihoods and the country's natural resources, as well as economic sustainability.